Meet The Team

 Co-Founder & CTO

-He holds an MS degree in Electrical & Computer Engineering (ECE) from Carnegie Mellon University and an MS in Mechanical Engineering from National Cheng Kung University.
-He is currently in the final year of PhD in Bioengineering at the University of Pittsburgh.
+He holds an MS degree in Electrical & Computer Engineering (ECE) from Carnegie Mellon University and a PhD in Bioengineering at the University of Pittsburgh.
 Prior to coming to the USA, he was a full-time lecturer at the National Taiwan University, Taipei, from which he had graduated with BS in Mechanical Engineering.

 Ker-Jiun has authored more than 15 articles/conference papers in his areas of research that include Human-Robot Interaction, Automatic Control, Machine-Learning, Brain-Computer Interface and Wearable Devices development.
 He serves as several IEEE international conferences & workshops (RO-MAN, ROBIO, ICIT) session co-chairs, and is a Judge of high school science fairs in City of Pittsburgh (PRESEF, PJAS, Intel ISEF).